k98kurz/gossip/readme.md

 ```

 On Windows, you may have to run `source venv/Scripts/activate`.

+To run the asynchronous example, also run `pip install prompt_toolkit`.

 These instructions will change once development is complete and the module is
 published as a package.